10 Best Tasting Pineapple Tarts You Should Try in Singapore

 Over the years, Amethyst Pastry & Cakes has created two signature festive treats, their famous cheese pineapple tarts available every Lunar New Year and their Hainanese mooncakes which are available every Mid-Autumn Festival, that have delighted Singaporeans.
 Since year 2000, they have continually improved their pineapple tart recipes and introduced new items on top of their seasonal favourites.
-Their traditional pineapple balls goes at $24 for about 36 balls while their pineapple cheese balls goes at $26.
-Amethyst sells other Lunar New Year pastries such as Love Letters ($20), Sugee Cookies ($20) and Prawn Roll ($20) etc.
+Their traditional pineapple balls has a balance of sweet and sour flavour.
+They have also created cheese flavoured pineapple tarts that has a salty and crispy layer.

 For over fifteen years, Bake Inc has been providing customers with freshly baked daily bread and cakes and currently, they have ten confectionery stores island wide in Singapore.
 Each store offers a variety of products ranging from freshly baked daily bread, Singaporean’s favourite cakes and traditional assorted biscuits.
 During festive seasons such as the Lunar New Year, they do offer pineapple tarts too!
-It’s probably one of the few places where you get the cheapest pineapple tarts, at only $5.50 per 20+ pieces.
+They uses Sarawak pineapples, it’s not too sweet and quite juicy.

 For years, Joyus has uphold their belief that, “every tart and every biscuit is made from traditional recipes passed down from generation to generation”.
 Its humble beginnings started out as a homely set up and Joyus is proud to have grown to become one of our locals’ favourite.
-They strongly feel that natural, handmade freshness is important hence, they select only the finest ingredients and painstakingly handmade their pineapple fillings instead of using industrial pre-packs.
 From kneading to rolling, cutting, moulding and finally, packing these tarts, every step has been done passionately and dedicatedly in order to give customers the quality and warmth that can only be found in food that is baked from the heart.
 Pastries here are free from preservatives and colouring.
-For $21, you get a 20+ pieces box of pineapple tarts.

 Address: 15 Jalan Tepong, Jurong Food Hub, #06-16, Singapore 619336